 The type of arthritis will depend on which part of this structure is affected.
 Take osteoarthritis for example.
-It is the type of arthritis wherein the joint's cartilage is substantially affected due to the wear and tear process.
+It is the type of arthritis wherein the affected area is your joint's cartilage.
+This typically occurs due to the wear and tear process.

-As mentioned earlier, the efficacy of ginger tea lies on its constituents.
+As mentioned earlier, the efficacy of ginger tea lies on its healthful substances.
 So, what are the benefits it can provide?

-In a published study of the February 2010 issue of the “Journal of Ethnopharmacology” and the 2005 issue of “Journal of Medicinal Food,” it was substantially noted that ginger tea works by repressing prostaglandin synthesis through the inhibition of enzymes that cause inflammation namely cyclooxygenase-1 (Cox1) and cyclooxygenase-2 (Cox2).
-Non-steroidal Anti-inflammatory drugs (NSAIDs) such as aspirin, ibuprofen and naproxen are actually considered cox1 and cox2 inhibitors.
-Hence, one may conclude that ginger tea has similar effects with some of the commonly sold NSAIDs on the market.
+In a published study in the February 2010 issue of the “Journal of Ethnopharmacology” and the 2005 issue of “Journal of Medicinal Food,” it was noted that ginger tea works by repressing prostaglandin synthesis through the inhibition of enzymes that cause inflammation namely cyclooxygenase-1 (Cox1) and cyclooxygenase-2 (Cox2).
+Some popular drugs considered as cox1 and cox2 inhibitors are non-steroidal Anti-inflammatory drugs, such as aspirin, ibuprofen, and naproxen.
+Hence, ginger tea has similar effects with some NSAIDs.

 As presented above, ginger tea for arthritis is very effective.
-However; this can also cause adverse effects such as heartburn and diarrhea especially when consumed in large doses.
+However, this can also cause adverse effects, such as heartburn and diarrhea.
+This is especially true when consumed in large doses.